World Health Organization declares new variant of concern named omicron | CBC News

 The World Health Organization has declared the new coronavirus variant identified in South Africa as a variant of concern and named it omicron.

-WHO's technical working group met on Friday to assess the new B.1.1.529 variant and decide whether it should be deemed a variant of concern or a variant of interest.
-Variant of concern is the more serious of the two designations.
+WHO's technical advisory group on SARS-CoV-2 virus evolution met on Friday to assess the new B.1.1.529 variant's potential risk to public health and decide whether it should be deemed a "variant of concern" or a "variant of interest."
+Variant of concern is the more serious designation.
 The delta variant that is dominating infections in Canada and around the world is a variant of concern.

-WHO defines a variant of interest as one that shows genetic changes that in theory could give it the potential to affect transmissibility, severity of disease, or how well vaccines or treatments work on the virus and could cause significant community transmission in "multiple countries … to suggest an emerging risk to global public health."
+Experts monitor variants of concern (VOCs) closely because they could spread more easily, may cause more severe illness, or because current vaccines may be less effective against them, according to the Public Health Agency of Canada.

-It becomes a variant of concern when there's evidence that increased transmission or increased severity of disease may be happening, or that public health measures, vaccination or treatments may have decreased effectiveness against it.
+It will take time to determine if any of those are happening, Dr. Maria Van Kerkhove, WHO's COVID-19 technical lead, said.

 The Technical Advisory Group on SARS-CoV-2 Virus Evolution met today to review what is known about the <a href="https://twitter.com/hashtag/COVID19?src=hash&ref_src=twsrc%5Etfw">#COVID19</a> variant B.1.1.529.<br>They advised WHO that it should be designated a Variant of Concern.<br>WHO has named it Omicron, in line with naming protocols <a href="https://t.co/bSbVas9yds">https://t.co/bSbVas9yds</a> <a href="https://t.co/Gev1zIt1Ek">pic.twitter.com/Gev1zIt1Ek</a>—@WHO